iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 the MDP is stochastic.

 A deterministic policy was a choice of action for each state.
-We define a _stochastic policy_ to be a probability distribution of choosing an action given a state.
+We define a _stochastic policy_ as a random function choosing an action given a state.
-Since the state will usually be random, we will get inspired by conditional probabilities and denote it by $\pi(a | s)$.

 For the value function, we still want to assign a total cost to each state.
 A solution is to consider all possible costs and take their average.
 The value of a stochastic policy is thus